How to pronounce Genetics plays a significant role in susceptibility to certain diseases. in American English

 t→ɾ

-Flap T in "genetics"In "genetics", the "t" between vowels sounds like a quick "d" — the tongue briefly taps the ridge behind the upper teeth.
+Flap T in "genetics"In "genetics", the "d" between vowels sounds like a quick "d" — the tongue briefly taps the ridge behind the upper teeth.

 ə→◌

-Silent T/D Across Words between "significant" & "role"The /t/ or /d/ at the end is dropped — surrounding consonants flow directly.
+Silent T/D Across Words between "significant" & "role"The "t" at the end of "significant" is dropped before the consonant starting "role" — the surrounding consonants flow directly together — common in flowing natural speech; in careful or formal speech, the sound is often kept.

 Watch out